1aman1/AWS/README.md

 For you want multiple keys to configure in same environment, keys can be given some name like 'ops' given below.
 ### aws configure --profile ops

+# Please note: All the features change shape time to time and with updates some commands might not work as expected when you read this.